0quz/envoy-dynamic-rest/README.md

 4. Finally, you should `curl -X GET 0.0.0.0:20000` then you will see the routing.

 Feel free to change all configurations.
-You can use add, update delete methods on the same XDS endpoints.
+You can use an update and delete method on the same XDS endpoints as well.

 ## Note:
   1. Updates are not available for EDS and endpoints.